cassiomolin/tasks-rest-api/README.md

 - `completed` (boolean): Delete tasks by completed status.

-And can be used as following:
+And it can be used as following:

 ```bash
 curl -X DELETE -G \